rossdwill/DSP/README.md

 ## Poster

-The project's overall structure and the creation process are shown on this poster.
+The project's general overview, structure and the developement process are shown on this poster.

 [DSP Poster](https://github.com/rossdwill/DSP/files/9351774/Ross-Williams-Poster.pdf)